 - may feel warm to the touch

-- may leak pus from a central pinprick opening
+- may leak pus from a central pinprick-sized opening

 Skin abscesses can develop anywhere on your body.

 Lymph nodes or lymph glands are small groups of cells located in various parts of the body.
-Part of their job is to trap bacteria and viruses and break them down.
+The lymph nodes respond to infections by trapping infectious or damaged cells and helping to get rid of them.

 Some common reasons lymph nodes may swell include:

-- bacterial infections, such as mono, strep throat
+- bacterial infections such as mono or strep throat

 - tooth abscesses